 Why Lawyers Need a Dedicated Transcription Workflow

-Traditional legal transcription involves sending recordings to a human transcriptionist, waiting hours or days for a return, and then manually cross-referencing timestamps with case notes.
-This workflow is slow, expensive, and introduces risk every time a recording leaves the firm's control.
+The old way: send recordings to a human transcriptionist, wait hours or days, then manually cross-reference timestamps with case notes.
+It's slow, expensive, and every time a recording leaves the firm's control there's some level of risk involved.

-Modern AI-powered transcription changes the equation.
-Lawyers can now get near-instant transcripts of depositions, play back specific moments using timestamped segments, and use AI to extract the most relevant passages from hours of testimony.
+AI transcription changes the math.
+You can get a near-instant transcript of a deposition, jump to specific moments using timestamped segments, and have AI surface the most relevant passages from hours of testimony.

-- High accuracy — legal terminology, proper nouns, and case-specific language must be captured correctly
+- High accuracy so legal terminology, proper nouns, and case-specific language come through correctly

-- Timestamp citations — the ability to reference exact moments in a recording for briefs and motions
+- Timestamp citations for referencing exact moments in briefs and motions

-- Privacy and data control — sensitive client information must remain protected
+- Privacy and data control because client information has to stay protected

-- Searchability — quickly finding specific statements across multiple recordings
+- Searchability so you can find specific statements across multiple recordings

-- Export options — formatted transcripts ready for filing or sharing with co-counsel
+- Export options that produce formatted transcripts ready for filing or sharing with co-counsel

 How VidNotes Fits the Legal Workflow

-VidNotes is an AI-powered transcription app available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
-It supports 30+ languages and provides features specifically useful for legal professionals.
+VidNotes is an AI transcription app on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+It supports 30+ languages and includes features that map well to legal work.

 Deposition and Meeting Review

-Record a deposition or client meeting, import the video or audio into VidNotes, and receive a full transcript with per-segment timestamps.
-Each segment is clickable, jumping directly to that moment in the recording.
-This makes it straightforward to locate a specific admission or statement without scrubbing through hours of footage.
+Record a deposition or client meeting, import the video or audio into VidNotes, and you get a full transcript with per-segment timestamps.
+Each segment is clickable and jumps right to that moment in the recording.
+Locating a specific admission or statement no longer means scrubbing through hours of footage.

 AI-Powered Summary and Action Items

-After transcription, VidNotes generates an AI summary of the entire recording.
-For a two-hour deposition, this means a concise overview of key topics discussed, claims made, and contradictions identified.
-The action items feature automatically flags follow-up tasks — useful after client strategy meetings.
+After transcription, VidNotes generates an AI summary of the recording.
+For a two-hour deposition that means a concise overview of topics discussed, claims made, and contradictions you'd want to flag.
+The action items feature picks up follow-up tasks automatically, which is handy after client strategy meetings.

 AI Chat with Citations

-VidNotes includes an AI chat feature that lets you ask questions about the transcript and receive answers with timestamp citations.
-Ask "What did the witness say about the contract date?" and get the exact quote with a clickable timestamp.
-This is powerful for case preparation and brief writing.
+VidNotes has an AI chat feature that lets you ask questions about the transcript and get answers back with timestamp citations.
+Ask "What did the witness say about the contract date?" and you'll get the exact quote with a clickable timestamp.
+Useful for case prep and brief writing.

 Privacy Considerations

 VidNotes processes local videos on-device using Whisper AI for transcription.
-For lawyers handling sensitive matters, this means recordings of client meetings do not need to be uploaded to third-party servers when using local file import on iOS.
-YouTube and web video transcription does use cloud processing, so firms should evaluate their data handling requirements accordingly.
+For lawyers working on sensitive matters, that means recordings of client meetings don't have to leave the device when you use local file import on iOS.
+YouTube and web video transcription does run through the cloud, so firms should look at their data handling requirements before relying on it for those workflows.

 Export for Case Files

-Transcripts can be exported in multiple formats, making it easy to attach them to case management systems, share with co-counsel, or include in court filings.
+Transcripts export in multiple formats, so attaching them to case management systems, sharing with co-counsel, or including them in court filings is straightforward.

 VidNotes vs Rev vs Otter: Legal Transcription Compared